Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations: Knowledge-informed Kernel Regression

 \section{Knowledge-informed Kernel Regression}

 We introduce \texttt{MAAT} (Model Aware Approximation of Trajectories), a framework for knowledge informed kernel regression for state estimation in dynamical systems.
 Unlike prior methods, \texttt{MAAT} goes beyond simple interpolation of the measurements but does the regression under the constraints provided by the physical knowledge about the variables in the systems and the interactions of the sub-components.
-A schematic overview of the framework is provided in Figure~\ref{fig:overview}: \begin{enumerate} \item \textbf{Kernel State Reconstruction (KSR):} We first solve for a smooth, continuous-time representation of the state, $\widehat{x}(t)$, by fitting a kernel-based model to \emph{all} available measurements simultaneously.
-This yields analytic estimates of both the state $\widehat{\boldsymbol{x}}(t)$ and its derivative $\widehat{x}(t)$ over the entire time domain. \item \textbf{Symbolic Regression (SR):} Using the reconstructed data pairs $(\widehat{x}(t_i), \widehat{\dot{x}}(t_i))$, we then perform sparse symbolic regression to discover the functional forms of $f_i$ and $g_{ij}$. \end{enumerate}
+A schematic overview of the framework is provided in Figure~\ref{fig:overview}: